[object Object]

 Is React Native Outdated?

 React Native is a framework that’s constantly evolving and developing.
-While there may be occasional cases of outdated components, the community actively maintains and updates the platform.
+While occasional outdated components may exist, the community actively maintains and updates the platform.
 It embraces modern JavaScript features and integrates well with various popular tools and the latest React versions.

 Should You Learn React?